BSc (Hons) Midwifery (Pre-registration, Shortened)

 The programme consists of 86 weeks in total, with eight study block weeks, and reading and professional development time included within the programme.
 During your clinical placements, you will be supported through online resources, discussions, group working and reflection sessions.
 Each week comprises 40 hours and is a combination of practice and theory.

 When in placement, the clinical hours will be 30 hours per week, with 10 hours of theory.
 There are two routes of study: degree or masters.
 For the master of midwifery route, you will need to have achieved a minimum of 2:1 for your first degree.
-Please see entry requirements for further details.
+Please see the entry requirements for further details.

 What will I study?